Going global? The Do's and Don’ts of digital marketing.

-Your online business is doing nicely and you’re planning to export your wares or services in Europe.
-You’re thinking postage costs, VAT, exchange rates, the timing between sending the items and the customer receiving it, basic logistics.
-You’re also planning a marketing strategy, CRM, social media, websites in several languages.
+Your online business is doing nicely, and you’re planning to export your wares or services in Europe.
+You’re thinking of postage costs, VAT, exchange rates, the timing between sending the items and the customer receiving them, basic logistics.
+You’re also planning a marketing strategy, CRM, social media, and websites in several languages.
 It all sounds very straightforward and manageable from one source.

 But you may be forgetting crucial aspects of selling in Europe.
-Issues like cultural preferences and habits, social and political environment, religious rituals, etc. have consequences on what to sell and how to communicate to your future customers.
-Even if you’ve been on holidays a few times in France or Italy, that doesn’t make you an expert on how to deal with those markets.
-Sending a simple email could be fishing into troubled waters.
+Issues like cultural preferences and habits, social and political environment, religious rituals, etc., have consequences on what to sell and how to communicate to your future customers.
+Even if you’ve been on holiday a few times in France or Italy, that doesn’t make you an expert on how to deal with those markets.
+Sending a simple email could be fishing in troubled waters.
 That’s where a consultant in global advertising comes in.
-Here’s some tips and advice I have gathered at Transcreators United when working with clients in digital marketing.
+Here are some tips and advice I have gathered at Transcreators United when working with clients in digital marketing.

 Europe is not America